yeraydiazdiaz/yeray.dev/_drafts/2021-08-29-10-things-i-love-and-miss-in-elixir-from-python.md

 Elixir has a strong meta-programming story and macros are very common both in its standard library external ones, many of which introduce operators or constructs.
 This can be confusing for someone coming from Python, where you just know what's part of the language and what isn't.

 Elixir takes inspiration from Ruby and the [Phoenix framework](https://phoenixframework.org/) is heavily influenced by Ruby on Rails, where it's common to prefer "convention over configuration".
 For example, you have to adhere to naming conventions to get things to work.
-This was one of my pet peeves when working on Ruby on Rails and is simply not common in the Python ecosystem where explictness is an axiom of the language.
+This was one of my pet peeves when working on Ruby on Rails and is simply not common in the Python ecosystem where explicitness is an axiom of the language.

 Elixir is an expression based language, there are no explicit returns, the result of a function or block is the value of the last expression.
 For example, `if` constructs used to trip me up constantly: